Marrying a French Citizen, Paperwork

 Read this list carefully and then read it again.
 “When in doubt, apostille it” became my personal motto during this process and I stand by it.

-For your French partner:
+For Your French Partner

-A complete copy of their birth certificate issued within the last three months from the mairie where they were born.
-A photocopy of both sides of their national ID card or passport.
-The questionnaire was filled out by both partners (two copies are provided in the application PDF).
+• A complete copy of their birth certificate, issued within the last three months from the mairie where they were born.

-If applicable for either partner: proof of marital status.
+• If applicable: proof of marital status.

 A Word on Apostilles

 An apostille is a certification that validates the origin of a document, the signature or seal of the person who signed it, and the manner in which it was produced.
 It is what makes your American documents legally valid in France.
-Each US state has its own apostille process — check your state’s Secretary of State website for details.

 A Word on Birth Certificates

 Ohio changed the format of their birth certificates and eliminated certain fields.
 The first copy I sent did not include my city of birth and was sent back.
 I had to obtain a copy of my original birth certificate that contained the required information.
-Check your birth certificate carefully before sending — make sure it includes every detail, especially city of birth.
-This applies to any state, not just Ohio — verify that your certificate includes all expected fields before you apostille and send it.
+Check your birth certificate carefully before sending, make sure it includes every detail, especially city of birth.
+This applies to any state, not just Ohio, verify that your certificate includes all expected fields before you apostille and send it.

 What Happens Next